jchendy/dactyl-manuform/README.md

 - 7 thumb keys
 - IMHO the thumb keys are more comfortable and reachable than any fork I know of.
 4 are in an arc similar to Keyboardio Model 01, and the rest are angled to be easily reachable from the home position.
 - Removed the two-key row at the bottom to allow pulling thumbs inward.
+- I have made the code into the ugliest and most fragile pile of characters you've ever seen
 - Claws
 - Horns
 - Tusks